HorairaHridhon/CS437_Clustering_Pokemon/README.md

 ## Sample Output

-The output will display the silhouette scores for different cluster counts and the clusters for each Pokémon type.
+The output will display the silhouette scores for different cluster counts and the clusters for each Pokemon type.

 ```
 Fire